Hiromasa-H/python-tools/README.md

 - stacking 2 mp4 videos side by side, or 4 mp4 videos in a 4x4 square.x
 - Plotting GPU memory usage over a certain period
 - ~~creating QR codes for URLs saved in csv files~~
+- downsampling a video to a specified resolution

 ## Description of each file and how to use them